North Carolina's congressional districts: Constitutionality of the 1997 redistricting

 North Carolina drew a new map following Shaw v.
 Hunt, and the new maps were challenged in turn.
 A three-judge panel of the Eastern District of North Carolina granted summary judgment that the new boundaries were an illegal racial gerrymander.
 This was appealed to the U.S. Supreme Court, which in Hunt v.
-Cromartie on May 17, 1999, unanimously ruled that the District Court was in error to grant summary judgment and remanded the case for the District Court to hold a trial.
+Cromartie on May 17, 1999, unanimously ruled that the Eastern District of North Carolina was in error to grant summary judgment and remanded the case for the court to hold a trial.

-After the ensuing trial, the District Court ruled that the 12th District was an illegal racial gerrymander on March 7, 2000.
+After the ensuing trial, the Eastern District of North Carolina ruled that the 12th district was an illegal racial gerrymander on March 7, 2000.
 This was again appealed, now as Easley v.
 Cromartie.
-The U.S. Supreme Court on April 18, 2001, reversed the District Court and ruled that the 12th district boundaries were not racially based but was a partisan gerrymander.
+The U.S. Supreme Court on April 18, 2001, reversed the Eastern District of North Carolina and ruled that the 12th district boundaries were not racially based but was a partisan gerrymander.
 They said this was a political question that the courts should not rule upon.
 Justice O'Connor, the author of Shaw v.
 Hunt, was the swing justice who switched sides to uphold the district boundaries.

 Constitutionality of the 2010 redistricting

-In February 2016, a three-judge panel of U.S. Court of Appeals for the Fourth Circuit and U.S. District Court for the Middle District of North Carolina judges ruled that the 1st and 12th districts' boundaries were unconstitutional and required new maps to be drawn by the legislature to be used for the 2016 election.
+In February 2016, a three-judge panel of U.S. Court of Appeals for the Fourth Circuit and Middle District of North Carolina judges ruled that the 1st and 12th congressional districts' boundaries were unconstitutional and required new maps to be drawn by the legislature to be used for the 2016 election.
 On 22 May 2017, the U.S. Supreme Court, in Cooper v.
 Harris, agreed that the 1st and 12th congressional district boundaries were unlawful racial gerrymanders, the latest in a series of cases dating back to 1993 by different parties challenging various configurations of those districts since their first creation.

 In January 2018 a federal court struck down North Carolina's congressional map, declaring it unconstitutionally gerrymandered to favor Republican candidates.
-The court ordered that the North Carolina General Assembly must redraw the district maps prior to the 2018 congressional elections.
-However, the United States Supreme Court stayed the federal court order pending review, and in June 2019, the Supreme Court ruled in Rucho v.
+The court ordered that the General Assembly must redraw the district maps prior to the 2018 elections.
+However, the U.S. Supreme Court stayed the federal court order pending review, and in June 2019, the U.S. Supreme Court ruled in Rucho v.
 Common Cause, by a 5–4 vote, that partisan gerrymandering is a "political question" that the federal courts have no place to rule on.